arinannp/debezium-postgres/README.md

 ```
 UPDATE covid_api SET positive=0 WHERE id=1583107200000;
 ```
-The data changes in column positive is captured.
+The updated data is captured in postgres (username, password & database: warehouse).
     ![](./images/update-operation.png "Update Op")

 3. Delete data in covid_api table with id 1583107200000.
 ```
 DELETE FROM covid_api WHERE id=1583107200000;
 ```
-The deleted data is captured.
+The deleted data is captured in postgres (username, password & database: warehouse).
     ![](./images/delete-operation.png "Delete Op")